vedph/mqdq_mqutil/doc/apparatus-sample.md

 }
 ```

-Thus, we expect that the fragment location to be `3.1-3.5`, i.e. line 3, words from 1 to 5.
+Thus, we expect the fragment location to be `3.1-3.5`, i.e. line 3, words from 1 to 5.
 In fact, the first fragment in the output part is:

 ```json
 {